Oops and Daisies

 Think of your WOTY as a mantra of sorts.
 What do you want to work on in the next year?
 What do you want more of in your life?

 Now bring pen to paper and write down all the words that strike a chord for you… consider your goals and dreams for all the facets of your life.
-Then try to narrow it down from there by picking 2 or 3.
+Then try to narrow it down from there by picking two or three.
 This can be a process, but it’s a great way to reflect on your previous year while also looking forward.
 (Need some more word of the year ideas?
 Here are a few to get you started: roots, progress, determination, courage, creativity, wellness, balance).

 My Word for 2019

 My word of 2019 was pretty easy for me.
 Growth.
 While reflecting in the last few months of 2018, I realized how I’ve put myself on the back burner for a long time.
-But growth is something I desire not just mentally and emotionally, but professionally too.
+But growth is something I desire not just mentally and emotionally, but professionally, too.

 Mentally and emotionally, I’ll be focused a lot on self care.
 I started therapy late in 2018, something I knew I needed for awhile to help with some anxiety and worries I wasn’t coping with well, particularly since the birth of my sweet baby boy in 2017.
-And one thing became clear very early in therapy: my lack of taking care of myself — both in terms of my physical health but also taking time for me — was wearing me down.
+One thing became clear very early in therapy: my lack of taking care of myself — both in terms of my physical health but also taking time for me — was wearing me down.
 So, I’ll be doing a lot of personal development growth in 2019.

 As for professionally, since 2018 was about focus for me, I’ve been seeing the results in my business and my writing.
 And I know both are going to “grow” if I keep the focus up in 2019.